 My littlest brother is 17 and getting ready to finish his junior year in high school.
 He’s in the jazz band and wind ensemble where he plays the sax.
-13 years ago when I was a freshman in high school the band started a tradition of having a cake auction at the last concert of the year to help raise money for the next year’s band.
+13 years ago when I was a freshman in high school, I got enrolled to igcse tuition centre near me to uplift my language proficiency level while the band also started a tradition of having a cake auction.
+This auction at the last concert of the year helped me raised money for the next year’s band.
 Every year of high school I made a cake that was auctioned off.
 This year I helped my own brother make a cake.
 I chose a recipe from Heather at Sprinkle Bakes because 1) it was full of chocolate and 2) it had basic techniques I thought my brother should know.
 The recipe sounds complicated, it’s a Chocolate Mousse Cookie Dough Bombe, but if my brother can do it I assure you that you can too.

 We started by assembling the brownie layer.
 We wanted to make sure it had time to cool before we packed it away to rest overnight before we assembled it the evening of the concert.
 While making this layer my brother started sharing what he called “Legit bro tips” or what he thought were helpful tips about baking and cooking.
 I’ll share them just as I promised.
 His first legit bro tip- “oh year we made brownies, I made them when I was 8.
 I think I know what I’m doing” which I’m sure is his way of saying easy enough.